 Set upon three acres of alpine hillside in Queenstown overlooking Lake Whakatipu, Sherwood is a favourite for locals and the environment too.
 Nothing travels far at Sherwood with a large vegetable garden which they farm under organic principles and the site is powered by the sun.
 Sherwood’s goal is to be able to say the only thing that enters, and leaves Sherwood is people.
 In addition to being a stunning place for dinner, Sherwood also offers comfortable accommodation made from low-impact materials including carbon-negative cork wall linings, curtains from up-cycled woollen army blankets, and carpet tiles made from recycled fishing nets.

 If you are looking for locally sourced ingredients and seasonal ingredients, you are spoiled for choice in Queenstown.
-Some eateries to try include The Boatshed Café & Bistro, Odelay, Halo Forbidden Bite, The Exchange, The Dishery, Chop Shop, Kinross, and many more.
+Some eateries to try include The Boatshed Café & Bistro, Odelay, The Exchange, The Dishery, Nest Kitchen + Bar and Kinross.

 More ways to get more from your visit to Queenstown

 Did you know that Queenstown is the first tourism destination in the world to commit to becoming carbon zero by 2030?
 Learn more about our big goal of becoming a regenerative tourism destination here.

 You can help us spread the word by sharing your Queenstown EV adventures with us on Instagram and #QueenstownLive.